jhairssteven/robotics_unal/lab3/README.md

 We create input and output signals following the steps shown in the image below.
 ![Creating - IOs](/lab3/images/Creating_IOs.png)

 A window wizard opens to create a new signal, we create three inputs and one output.
-Below is the complete configuration.
 ![Created signals](/lab3/images/Created_signals.png)

+Below is a detailed explanation of what each signal represents and how it relates to the electrical board.

+- `DI_1`: Digital input 1 (button)
+- `DI_2`: Digital input 2 (button)
+- `DO_1`: Digital output 1 (LED)

 Finally, we start the ***I/O Simulator*** to see and manage our signal's state.
 Note that we filter by device and select *\<none>* because we didn't assign a device when we created the signals.
 This way later, we can filter by device and see just our recently created signals.